Perlkonig/grav-theme-knowledge-base/README.md

     All other content and headers will be ignored.

     The folder should then contain folders for each author (optional).
 The slug is determined by the built-in `hyphenize` twig filter.
-Each of those folders should contain an `author.md` file.
-The template will create an initial heading, dump the page content (including images), and then follow with a list of articles this person authored.
+Each of those folders should contain an `author.md` file. *The page's front matter must include an `author` field containing the properly capitalized and spaced name of the author.* The template will create an initial heading, dump the page content (including images), and then follow with a list of articles this person authored.
 If no such folder exists, then the `/taxonomy` page will create a simple list of articles written by that author.

 The sample content also shows a "Contact Us" page that you will need to configure yourself.